fireagainsmile/launch/Lambda-wallet-instructions.md

 * Use LAMB for TBB
 * View Validator info and pledges
 * View Partner Information and Pledge
+* Transferred pledge
 * Withdrawal reward
+* Withdrawal  Validator Profit
+* View assets and trading assets
+* Proposals and deposits and votes

 ## Switch language